ModelFlow/modelflow/README.md

 - Add perhaps native support for descrete event simulation
 - Add type hints to all functions
 - Make it easy to be able to swap models
+- Think about whether we want formal support for setting initial values

 # Ideas
 - Replace complicated agents with neural networks trained on parameter sweeps